expicoin/expimn/README.md

-systemctl status EXPI #To check if EXPI service is running systemctl start EXPI #To start EXPI service systemctl stop EXPI #To stop EXPI service systemctl is-enabled EXPI #To check if Fline service is enabled on boot
+systemctl status EXPI #To check if EXPI service is running systemctl start EXPI #To start EXPI service systemctl stop EXPI #To stop EXPI service systemctl is-enabled EXPI #To check if EXPI service is enabled on boot
 ```
 ***